 However, sometimes the immune system needs to be suppressed.

-This is most evident in autoimmune diseases, where the immune response goes haywire and “attacks” the person’s body through excessive inflammation.
+This is the most evident in autoimmune diseases, where the immune response goes haywire and “attacks” the person’s body through excessive inflammation.

 This constant activation of the immune system causes chronic inflammation, which can have devastating effects on one’s general wellbeing.